Skip to content

 python webui.py

-Wait for the following information to appear, indicating that the startup is complete:
+Wait until you see the following message, indicating the startup is complete:

 Startup successful